zhongpc/zhongpc.github.io/_pages/experience.md

 ---

 ## Education
-* Ph.D Candidate, University of California Berkeley, Present
+* Ph.D.
+Candidate, University of California Berkeley, Present
 * M.S in Engineering, University of California Berkeley, 2020
 * B.S in Physics, University of Science and Technology of China, 2018
-	* Thesis: "Electronic transport properties in disordered two-dimensional mesoscopic systems"
+	* Thesis: "Electronic transport properties in two-dimensional disordered mesoscopic systems"
 	<br /> Supervised by Prof. Jian Wang and Prof. Zhenhua Qiao